Birkbeck2/web-development/html_basics.md

 `h2` | a level-2 heading, or in other words a bit of text that introduces something to follow, but a smaller portion of the document than the level-1 heading
 `p` | a paragraph of text
-`em` | a bit of text that should be emphasized to the user, such as with italics
+`em` | a bit of text that should be emphasized to the user, such as with italics `strong` | a bit of text that is very important, often rendered visually as bold

 ## Nesting